ashwini/boilerplate_app-PHP-REST-JSON-MySQL/README.md

 This is a starting point for a PHP driven app using ReST API, JSON, MySQL and Bootstrap/jQuery for front-end.

+It should be fast, simple, and the UI should be compliant and responsive.
+Hopefully this code gets better with time :)

 process.php
 -------------
   Error logging enabled in .PHP processor, MySQL PDO query method and some conveinence functions for JSON output in the app.